lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 ## Methods
 To answer the above, I examined the 'first-choice category' values in the primary data, focussing mainly on the highest and the lowest confidence values to scan the data for possible patterns.
 To interpret any tendencies found, I used preliminary evaluation data produced during the Hackathon ('Secondary data' above), and close-reading of the images themselves.

-To test H4 and H5, I started by filtering out entries with the highest and the lowest first-choice confidence scores in the following ranges:
+To test H4 and H5, I started by filtering out entries with the highest and the lowest first-choice confidence scores in the following ranges:<br>
 **'Low-confidence' subset**  (2735 entries)<br>
       x ∈ (0;30] <br>
 i.e.  0 < x ≤ 30.(0)